 The only minimum requirement relates to work experience.
 You must have a minimum of eight years of full-time work experience by the time you begin the USC Marshall EMBA program.

 Is the GMAT or GRE required?

 The GMAT or GRE exam is an optional component of the EMBA application.
 The GMAT or GRE exam is however, highly recommended for applicants who are unable to demonstrate, either through past academic performance or work experience, sufficient strength in the areas of quantitative and analytical reasoning.
 In addition, please note that after an initial review, the Admissions Committee may request candidates to submit a GMAT or GRE score in order to supplement their application materials.

 Can I take the GMAT or GRE more than once?
-How long are GMAT, GRE, TOEFL and PTE Academic scores good for?
+How long are GMAT and GRE Academic scores good for?

 How much does tuition cost?

 Currently, the estimated cost for the two year EMBA program is $123,000.

 The USC Marshall School of Business participates in the Post - 9/11 Yellow Ribbon GI Education Enhancement Program and offers additional fellowships for active duty military personnel.